timicerar/FitnessUrejanje/README.md

 ## Usage

-Purpose of this program is to enable communication beetwen coaches, receptors and fitness users.
+Purpose of this program is to enable communication between coaches, receptors and fitness users.
 Application enables:
 * Coaches to create plans and specify exercises and its specifics;
-* receptors to have CRUD methods;
+* receptors to access CRUD methods;
-* fitness users to acces the plans that coaches created, see the specifics of each exercise and watch the tutorials.
+* fitness users to access workout plaaans that coaches created, see the exercise specifics and access the tutorials for all the workouts.

 ## Authors